celedev97/asa-server-manager/README.md

 ### Requirements

-- Java 17 or later, the installer should install it by default but if the program is not starting you may want to download it manually.
+- Java 17
 - Maven
-- IntelliJ Idea for the GUI Designer
+- IntelliJ Idea (for the GUI Designer)

 ## Contributing

-If you would like to contribute to ASA Server Manager, please fork the repository and submit a pull request or contact us on discord
+If you would like to contribute to ASA Server Manager, please fork the repository and submit a pull request or contact us on Discord/

 ## License

-ASA Server Manager is licensed under the MIT License.
+ASA Server Manager is licensed under the GPL 3 License.
 See LICENSE for more information.